newfies-dialer/newfies-dialer/README.rst

 Marketing :

-    - Newfies-dialer is a telephony based marketing tool to deliver advertising to company contacts.
+    - Newfies-Dialer is a telephony based marketing tool to deliver advertising to company contacts.

 Emergency :